Armenian genocide recognition: Japan

 Japan was part of the Entente during World War I, but was not involved in the European front of the conflict as Japanese activities concentrated around China and other Asian territories.
 However, during the genocide, the Japanese had first reported about it and thus participated in the relief efforts to save the Armenian population.
 The effort was done by Viscount Shibusawa Eiichi, who was alarmed by the ongoing massacre of the Armenian population.
 However, as a result of its eventual role in World War II, Japanese war crimes had been widely compared to the Ottoman war crimes; thus Japan has been reluctant to acknowledge the genocide due to fear of political backlash.

 Finland and Sweden

 Finland has not recognized the Armenian genocide while Sweden recognized the genocide in 2010.
 However, in August 2022 the Left Youth Organization in Finland urged the government to recognize the Armenian genocide.
 In June 2021, Finnish parliamentarian Päivi Räsänen called on the government to recognize the Armenian genocide.
 In September 2005, former Finnish president Tarja Halonen visited Tsitsernakaberd.
-In February 2016, former Swedish foreign minister Margot Wallström visited Tsitsernakaberd.
+In February 2016, Swedish foreign minister Margot Wallström visited Tsitsernakaberd.